salbalkus/CausalTables.jl/paper/paper.md

 Estimating the strength of causal relationships between variables is an important problem across many scientific disciplines.
-A variety of statistical methods have been developed to estimate and obtain inference about causal quantities, yet few tools readily support the comparison of candidate approaches. `CausalTables.jl` provides tools to evaluate and compare statistical causal inference methods in Julia.
+A variety of statistical methods have been developed to estimate and obtain inferences about causal quantities, yet few tools readily support the comparison of candidate approaches. `CausalTables.jl` offers tools to evaluate and compare statistical causal inference methods in Julia.
 The package provides two main functionalities.
 Firstly, it implements a `CausalTable` interface for storing data with partially-labeled causal structure in a `Tables.jl`-compatible format.
 Secondly, it introduces a `StructuralCausalModel` for randomly generating data with a